PROJECT SAFETY NET PET RETENTION PROGRAMS

 The goal of Project Safety Net is to provide alternatives to pet relinquishment.
 As part of our no-kill initiative, we have developed numerous programs that enlist the public as allies in keeping animals out of shelters.
 By creating a safety net through programs like these, we save lives while educating our community in a meaningful, supportive way about the responsibilities of pet ownership.

-Ideally, a loving and responsible pet owner would never have to give up their companion because of the cost of veterinary care.
-To ease the financial burden for pet owners, the Richmond SPCA's Clinic for Compassionate Care provides low-cost, full-service veterinary care to pets of income-qualified individuals, among other groups of pet guardians.
+Treatment options they can afford for their beloved companions should be available to families of all means.
+To ease the financial burden for pet guardians, the Richmond SPCA's Susan M. Markel Veterinary Hospital provides low-cost, full-service veterinary care to pets of income-qualified individuals, among other groups of pet guardians.

 What’s really the cause for the surrender of an animal?
 Taking the time to find out and talking through solutions to the problem allows, in many cases, the pet to remain at home rather than entering a shelter.
 Learn more.

 Recognizing behavior issues as the number one cause of pet relinquishment, the Richmond SPCA has developed programs that encourage owners to resolve their pets’ behavior problems and keep them in their homes.
-These programs include a free behavior helpline, behavior evaluation sessions ($20 fee effective Jan.
-1, 2013), free online behavior resources, and pet training courses.
+These programs include a free behavior helpline, behavior evaluation sessions ($35 fee), free online behavior resources, and pet training courses.

 How to Make This a Happy Event for Fido and Fluffy Too!

-Between 2002 and 2007, 3,724 Richmond animals found new homes without ever entering the Robins-Starr Humane Center or any other shelter.
-We offer pet owners re-homing services and guidance that enable them to find appropriate homes for animals they can no longer care for.
+We offer pet guardians re-homing services and guidance that enable them to find appropriate homes for animals they can no longer care for.
 Click here to visit our rehoming page.
 Download our re-homing packet for additional guidance.
 (Adobe pdf)

 Foster to Re-home